Uplifting and Inspiring Our Communities

 The Mobile Response Team

 After experiencing the trauma of murder, robbery or assault, we’re there to provide comfort and a system of meaningful support.
 Our Mobile Response Team offers emotional support, resources and referrals for those who have suffered acts of violence.
 No matter the day or time, our Community Violence Response Team responds to all acts of violence around San Diego County.
 Our team provides initial support to the family and creates a lasting relationship to support them throughout their grief and healing.
-Assistance can include emergency shelter, home repairs and clean-ups, food assistance, funeral and burial expenses, school essentials for children, grief counseling, therapy services, etc.
+Assistance can include emergency shelter, home repairs and clean-ups, food assistance, funeral and burial expenses, school essentials for children, grief counseling, therapy services, court accompaniment, etc.

 Engagement and Crisis Supervisor: Bevelynn Bravo, email@example.com